Rural Homes

 Flueless gas cookers rely entirely on kitchen ventilation.
 Building Regulations BS 5440-2:2023 mandates intermittent extract at 30 l/s above hobs or 60 l/s elsewhere in internal kitchens, plus openable windows or permanent ventilation in kitchens with external walls.

-Critical for sealed homes: extract fans must not exceed 20 l/s when open-flued appliances occupy the same room.
+For sealed homes: extract fans must not exceed 20 l/s when open-flued appliances occupy the same room.
 Excessive extraction creates negative pressure causing flue gas spillage, a potentially fatal scenario.

 Annual Gas Safe registered engineer inspections remain legally mandatory for rental properties and strongly recommended for owner-occupiers.
 Inspections check proper combustion, secure connections, adequate ventilation, and flame appearance.